wash2/cosmic_ext_bg_theme/README.md

 ## Usage

-Run `cosmic-bg-theme` or install the service file `make install-service`
+Run `cosmic-ext-bg-theme` or install the service file `make install-service`

 Generated palettes for each wallpaper are saved in `$XDG_STATE_HOME/cosmic/gay.ash.CosmicBgTheme`.
 You can clear them or edit them to customize the generated values.
 The suffix of the file name marks them as dark or light palettes. true => dark and false => light